 We live in a very connected and mobile world.
 Technology and media have become integral parts of our lives that we spend 10 hours a day looking at screens.
 A fifth of that time is spent on social media.
 YouTube viewers spend an average of 40 minutes per session watching videos.
 All of these happen around the clock and around the globe.
 So have you ever wondered how these websites are available anytime, anywhere, and on-demand?

 Websites are hosted on powerful computers called servers.
 Many small websites can be hosted on a single machine.
 Even your home PC or laptop can function as a server.
 However, top websites need more computing power than that.
 Because of the high volume of traffic, they need to pool together many computers and network devices to share the computing work.
-These collections or clusters of servers are usually found in data centers – entire rooms or even buildings that are designed to accommodate server clusters.
+These collections or clusters of servers are usually found in data centers – entire rooms or even buildings that are designed to accommodate server clusters, such as Akeno Hosting.

 Here are some of the things that help huge websites keep their uptime.

 Redundancy and failover

 Among the common reasons for website downtime, server problems deserve a special mention.
 They can be caused by faulty hardware.
 Servers are typically built to handle more stress than regular PCs, but like any electronic device, they can break.
 Imagine if the server’s hard drive fails.
 If there are no backups available, the data may be corrupted and lost.

 To make sure that all data is kept safe, data centers apply for redundancy.
 In the case of Google Docs, all the documents you create are automatically sent to multiple data centers that are located far away from each other through live synchronization.
 This way, the data is automatically backed up to at least two locations at once, so if one fails, the data is still safe.